eaasi/user-handbook/source/guide/import-resource.rst

 - **Disk** - Attempts to mount the object as a hard drive (success may thus be highly variable depending on an environment's configured hardware, the operating system's compatibility with the image's file system, etc.).
 Should accept most if not all hard disk image formats (IMG, DMG, DD/raw, QCOW, VDI, VMDK, E01/EWF, etc.)

 - **Files** - This option will accept any arbitrary, flat set of files.
-To allow the arbitrary file set to be mounted in the broadest possible range of operating systems, imported file sets are currently packaged by EaaSI into an ISO file on the back-end; Files objects should thus mount in an environment's virtual CD-ROM/optical drive.
+To allow the arbitrary file set to be mounted in the broadest possible range of operating systems, imported file sets are currently packaged by EAASI into an ISO file on the back-end; Files objects should thus mount in an environment's virtual CD-ROM/optical drive.

 .. warning::